acgd-webdev-5/portfolio-design-and-content/README.md

 - There should be no broken links anywhere on the website.
 - **ABSOLUTELY NO JAVASCRIPT!!**—your site should be fully functional without it, we’ll add it in later.

+### Critiques

+We’ll be performing critiques to get a grade for this project. *More details below, in the “Hand-in” section.*

+*There will be two weeks where critiques can be performed: Week 11 or Week 12.
+Pick whichever week works best for you.*

 ---

 ## Browser testing